SmarterApp/RDW_Documentation/docs/Troubleshooting.md

 # replace cfgname and S3 location with environment-specific values
 kops export kubecfg cfgname --state s3://kops-state-store
 ```
-It is also assumed that a mysql client with connectivity to the databases is installed.
+It is also assumed that mysql and psql clients are installed with connectivity to the databases.

 <a name="working-with-nodes"></a>
 #### Working With Nodes